RangerRick/CruiseMonkey/README.markdown

 Android
 -------

 Android has no limitations on who can install apps from outside the app store.
-The latest release is available from the CruiseMonkey GitHub site.
+The latest release is always available from [the CruiseMonkey GitHub site](https://github.com/RangerRick/CruiseMonkey/releases/).

 iOS
 ---